 Health care workers without sick leave (including casuals) may be eligible for employment insurance benefits.
 Employment insurance benefits have been made easier to access by the federal government.
 Find more information at servicecanada.ca

 For more detailed information, please contact your human resources manager for guidance.

 I am pregnant or immunocompromised and am concerned about my safety in the workplace.
 What should I do?

-I have concerns about my colleagues who are not practicing social distancing in the workplace?
+I have concerns about my colleagues who are not practicing physical distancing in the workplace?
 What do I do?

-Health care workers are not always able to practice social distancing when working with patients/residents.
-However, where the option exists, all employees should be practicing social distancing.
-This may include staggering lunch breaks, booking larger boardrooms, not meeting in hallways where others need to pass, etc. Concerns should be discussed with the individual or forwarded to your Manager.
+Health care workers are not always able to practice physical distancing when working with patients/residents.
+However, where the option exists, all employees should be practicing physical distancing.
+This may include staggering lunch breaks, booking larger boardrooms, not meeting in hallways where others need to pass, etc. Concerns should be discussed with the individual or forwarded to your manager.

 My manager has suggested telework may be an option for me.
 What does this mean?

-On a restricted basis, while maintaining essential services Managers / Supervisors may consider “working from home” for some employees.
+Where operational needs require/permit, managers / supervisors may consider “working from home” for some employees.